 0.00 credit.
 This is a non-credit bearing course designed to support the graduate student projects mentored by OT faculty and companion the graduate research sequence courses.
-The course provides a structure for a facultymentored graduate project that is inspired, planned, implemented, and then prepared for publication/ presentation.
+The course provides a structure for a faculty-mentored graduate project that is inspired, planned, implemented, and then prepared for publication/ presentation.
 Specific projects will include: general overview of the problem, review of the literature, problem statement, methodological design that supports research questions, aggregation and summary of data, comparison of research with other studies, and a critical analysis of the research conducted.
-Students will have a variety of research topics from which to choose based on faculty area of clinical expertise and scholarly endeavors. \Prerequisite(s): B.S. in Health and Occupation \Corequisite(s): OT 501 and OT 551 in the fall and OT 502 in the spring.
+Students will have a variety of research topics from which to choose based on faculty area of clinical expertise and scholarly endeavors.
+Prerequisite(s): B.S. in Health and Occupation Corequisite(s): OT 534, and either OT 554 or OT 564.
 Graded Pass / No Pass.
 Register by Instructor.
 This course is repeatable for credit.